barrygee/Code-Challenge-002/README.md

 \
 **app.js**

-In this application, app.js is used as a means to demonstrate a method in which the groupArrayElements can be utilised.\
+The go function within app.js is run when the application starts.
+It's purpose is to simply demonstrate how the groupArrayElements function can be used within an application.
+\
 Updating the data Array and groupSize values will allow you to manually test the outputs of the function based on the a variety of different input values.
 The unit tests included also cover this.

 The file: